cguweb-com/Arduino-Projects/Nova-SM3/README.md

 These files were not created with public consumption in mind, and are constantly under development, so use at your own risk!

-A list of links (yes, Amazon affiliate links!) to all of the hardware components used can be found below for this project.
+A list of links (yes, Amazon affiliate links!) to all of the hardware components used can be found on Nova's website at https://novaspotmicro.com

 I'd be happy to answer any questions, and/or receive any type of feedback... happy hacking!